kyuupichan/electrumx/docs/HOWTO.rst

 with the logger run script, an env/ directory.

-You need to configure the environment variables under env/ to your setup, as explained in docs/ENV-NOTES.
+You need to configure the environment variables under env/ to your setup, as explained in `ENVIRONMENT.rst`_.
 ElectrumX server currently takes no command line arguments; all of its configuration is taken from its environment which is set up according to env/ directory (see 'envdir' man page).
 Finally you need to change the log/run script to